 Section 8686.4 of the Government Code, when the Director determines there are mitigation measures that are cost-effective and substantially reduce the risk of future damage, hardship, loss, or suffering in an area where a state of emergency has been proclaimed by the Governor, the Director may authorize the implementation or replacement of mitigation measures.

-Allows certain eligible Private Nonprofits (PNP) or an Intermediary PNP applicant to receive state assistance for extraordinary costs incurred while providing assistance at the request of local agencies during a state disaster event.
+Eligible Private Nonprofits (PNP) or an Intermediary PNP applicants may receive state assistance for extraordinary costs incurred while providing assistance at the request of local agencies during a state disaster event.

 After a state disaster has been declared, an eligible PNP applicant may apply for reimbursement for the extraordinary cost of performing an essential community service at the request of an affected local agency.
 To apply, an eligible PNP must submit a PNP Application (Cal EMA PNP-201 1-APP, 5/2011) within 60 days after the date of a Governor’s Proclamation, include a copy of the ruling letter from US Internal Revenue Service or CA Franchise Tax Board and a copy of the written request from local agency, an Activities Claim Form (Cal EMA PNP-201 1-ACE, 5/2011), submitted within 60 days of the completion of all eligible activities, a Payee Data Record (Dept. Finance, STD.
 204, 5/2018), submitted with the Resolution, and a PNP Applicant’s Authorized Agent Resolution (Cal EMA PNP-201 1-AAR, 5/2011) to Cal OES, within 60 days after the date of a Governor’s Proclamation.

 For questions regarding the processing and tracking of Emergency Management Assistance Compact (EMAC) reimbursements, please contact Peter Crase at (916) 845-8203 or Peter.Crase@caloes.ca.gov.